ctnava/rxtechnotes/math/percents_ratios.md

 > 🚨 By convention, if a percent strength is listed without specifying the format, it is assumed to be **% w/v**.

+`Milliequivalents (meq) are sometimes used for expressing the concentration in electrolyte solutions`

 ### 🧪 Example 1: Determine Percent Strength from Ingredients and Volume

 **Question**: What is the % strength of a solution made by dissolving 12 g of NaCl in enough water to make 400 mL of solution?